 As our founder, Robert B. Thomas, said, this is a time “of leisure to farmers … settle accounts with your neighbors … now having been industrious in the summer, you will have the felicity of retiring from the turbulence of the storm to the bosom of your family.”

-- Create some tools to help yourself reach your goals!
-For example, I resolve to be on time to meetings this week.
-To help me achieve this goal, I plan to take a moment to set an alarm on my phone with a five-minute reminder before any meetings.
+Perhaps you need a tool to help reach your goals!
+For example: “I resolve to be on time to meetings this week.
+To help me achieve this goal, I plan to take a moment to set an alarm on my phone with a 5-minute reminder before any meetings.”

 Here’s another idea.
 If you’re not fond of resolutions, how about taking a piece of paper and listing a few regrets about the past year?
 To help focus on the future, write down your regrets on a scrap of paper and toss it into the fire!
 Janus, the two-faced symbol of the new year, would approve!